py-code314/hashmap/README.md

-# Project Hashmap solution for The Odin Project
+# Project: Hashmap solution for The Odin Project

 ## Overview
 This project is a simple implementation of a hash map using JavaScript.
 It is a part of the assignment for The Odin Project.
 The goal of this project is to practice creating and manipulating hash maps by calling the methods of the hash map class.

-List of methods included:
+### List of methods included:

 Helper methods:
 - `hash(key)`: Returns the hash value of the given key.